 Prestatyn, Rhyl, and Colwyn Bay before LLJ.

-into Down Slow Platform 4 by No.1 Signal Box, in order to leave Down
+was brought into Down Slow Platform 4 by No.1 Signal Box, in order

 Any confirmation available?
 I'm also going to guess the

 Birmingham was likewise hauled by a Black Five. (?)

 night, it may well be that the Manchester was put onto the Down

 Slow at Colwyn Bay, allowing the Birmingham to

 overtake it on the four miles of quadruple track between

 Colwyn Bay and LLJ; just wondering if this ever happened?

 somewhat on the spur of the moment, having been browsing your 6G

 As a result, I'm working from memory with regard to the